- Cancer is the number one cause of death in senior pets and comes in many forms.

 Like a human, your dog or cat can get several different types of cancer depending on their species, age, and other factors.
 A few examples of pet cancer are listed below.

 Osteosarcoma, or bone sarcoma, affects dogs—especially larger breeds that take longer to grow mature, strong bones.
-It affects their bones and can make physical activity difficult, if not impossible.
-Cats can also get this type of cancer; it can degrade their back legs, and shoulders.
+It affects their bones, especially the limbs, and can make physical activity difficult, if not impossible.
+Cats can also get this type of cancer, though it is less common in cats than in dogs.
+Feline osteosarcoma can affect a variety of sites, ranging from the limbs to the vertebrae (backbone).

 This kind of cancer is found in middle-aged to older dogs.
 The root cancer stems from blood cells in different body tissue, leading to liver or spleen tumors.
 It’s relatively common, and surgery for it can be expensive.

-According to the American Veterinary Medical Association, to diagnose cancer, your vet will want to run several tests in addition to a physical exam, depending on the type of cancer suspected.
-The techniques to provide a definitive diagnosis will be specific to the kind of cancer it is believed to be.
+According to the American Veterinary Medical Association, to diagnose cancer, your vet will need to run several tests in addition to a physical exam, depending on the type of cancer suspected.
+The techniques to provide a definitive diagnosis will be specific to the kind of cancer that is believed to be present.

 - Radiographs (X-rays)